Ozame/aigrad/gradu/mapping_process.md

 from the data?

 - Major themes can be mentioned on the text, but as they are very vague, not sure if they are useful as graph.
+DONE
 - Type of research:
   - Frequencies (bar plot)
   - Relations between research types and topics (bubble/heatmap)
 - Topics
   - Yearly most researched